1 Introduction

 <!-- Category: template --> <stx:if test = expression> <!-- Content: template --> </stx:if>

-attribute contains an STXPath
+The mandatory test attribute contains an STXPath

 expression evaluating to boolean.